chazkiker2/java-AnimalKingdom/AnimalKingdom/README.md

-# Project Animal Kingdom Search
+# Project animalkingdom.Animal Kingdom Search

 A student that completes this project shows that they can: